delta-exchange/just-the-docs/index.md

 -   Select the contract you are interested in

--   Recall that futures contracts on Delta Exchange are margined and settled in either BTC or USDC.
+-   Recall that futures contracts on Delta Exchange are margined and settled in either BTC or USDT.
 If you are looking to trade a USDT settled contract, you could use the currency converter tool to change BTC to USDT.

 -   Specify the number of contracts that you are looking to buy/ sell